-1. If a new LMAP proposal includes components that are relevant to both the Galactic and Extragalactic TAC panels, it should be evaluated by both panels, and the TAC Chairs and Director should jointly discuss the outcome to decide on the final grade taking into account the grades and comments from both panels.
+7. If a new LMAP proposal includes components that are relevant to both the Galactic and Extragalactic TAC panels, it will be evaluated by both panels.
+The TAC Chairs and UCO Director should jointly discuss the outcome to decide on the final grade taking into account the grades and comments from both panels.

-2. When an active LMAP proposal is resubmitted for continued observations, the following additional guidelines apply for the proposal content:
+8. When an active LMAP proposal is resubmitted for *continued* observations, the following additional guidelines apply:

 8a.
 First section: LMAP continuation proposals should begin with a summary of progress to date and a list of publications based on nights already allocated to this LMAP program.
 This progress report should make reference to the specific goals and outcomes of the project as described in the original proposal, and should describe progress on each.
 The page limit for this progress report is four pages (including figures and references).

 8b.
 Second section: The next section of the continuation proposal should contain, where appropriate, a discussion of how the original proposal's methods or objectives have changed since its original submission.